-We continuously engage with our customers and stakeholders to assure them that we are meeting their expectations and to maintain their trust and confidence.
-Our goal is to give every single customer the opportunity to have a strong voice and engage with us, with at least two million customers participating by 2025.
+We continually engage with our customers and stakeholders to assure them that we are meeting their expectations and to maintain their trust and confidence.
+Our goal is to give every single customer the opportunity to have a strong voice and engage with us, with at least 2m customers participating by 2025.

 We carry out a programme of bespoke research and engagement activity around strategic aspects of service, including operations, inclusivity, charges and the future.
-This is complemented by regular customer research activity to understand trends in satisfaction, monitor the success of campaigns and understand our customers' priorities.
+This is complemented by regular customer research activity to understand trends in satisfaction, monitor the success of campaigns and understand service priorities.

-We also hold regular conversations and performance review meetings with our stakeholders, to understand their expectations relating to performance, data reporting and communications.
+We hold regular conversations and performance review meetings with our stakeholders, to understand their expectations relating to performance, data reporting and communications.
 Our key stakeholders in the context of this document are:

-- Our customers:
+Our customers.

-- Our Water Forum (our independent Customer Challenge Groups);
+- The Northumbrian Water and Essex & Suffolk Water Forums (our independent Customer Challenge Groups).

-- The Consumer Council for Water (CCWater):
+- The Consumer Council for Water (CCWater).

-- Ofwat:
+- Ofwat.

-- The Drinking Water Inspectorate (DWI), and
+- The Drinking Water Inspectorate (DWI).

 - The Environment Agency (EA).

-The Water Forum provides independent assurance to Ofwat on the quality of our customer service (annual reporting), our customer participation and engagement; our work in communities, and regarding the environment and sustainability.
+The Water Forums provide independent assurance to Ofwat on our performance and the quality of our customer service (annual reporting), our customer participation and engagement; our work in communities and with regards to the environment and sustainability.

-Feedback from customers and stakeholders is used to inform this Assurance Plan.
+Feedback from our customers, including as part of this consultation, is used to inform this Assurance Plan.